msjimc/circularMT/Guide/README.md

 ## Saving the image to a 300 dpi image

-Once you are happy with the display image , it can be saved as a 300 (are just over) dpi tif image by pressing the ```Save``` button to the right of the ```Save image``` label (see blue box in Figure 37 a).
+Once you are happy with the display image , it can be saved as a 300 (are just over) dpi TIFF, bitmap, PNG or JPEG image by pressing the ```Save``` button to the right of the ```Save image``` label (see blue box in Figure 37 a).
 This will prompt you to enter a location and file name before saving the image (Figure 37).
 Saving the image to a greater resolution will also sharpen up the text written at near vertical angles which may appear scrappy in the user interface where it is drawn at ~96 dpi (Figure 37 b).

 ![Figure 37](images/figure37.jpg)

-Figure 37: Pressing the ```Save``` button will save the current display image to a 300 dpi tif image file.
+Figure 37: Pressing the ```Save``` button will save the current display image to a 300 dpi TIFF, PNG, Bitmap or JPEG image file.
 <hr />